Apple Watch challenges developers to make games that take seconds

-NEW YORK (Reuters) - When Maximo Cavazzani, creator of the popular mobile game Trivia Crack, learned about Apple Inc’s (AAPL.O) plan for a new smart watch, it seemed like a logical step to adapt his game for the new product.
+NEW YORK, June 4 (Reuters) - When Maximo Cavazzani, creator of the popular mobile game Trivia Crack, learned about Apple Inc’s plan for a new smart watch, it seemed like a logical step to adapt his game for the new product.
 But the little watch had some big limitations.

 The tiny screen and compact processor required simpler animation, which meant scaling back the game’s trademark trivia wheel.
 And some things, such as pop-up ads that help make phone apps profitable, weren’t possible when designing for the watch.